ThePhD/sol2/docs/source/tutorial/variables.rst

 			lua["bark"], "the key is 50 and this string is its value!"
 		);

-		// Run a plain ol' string
+		// Run a plain ol' string of lua code
+		// Note you can interact with things set through Sol in C++ with lua!
 		// Using a "Raw String Literal" to have multi-line goodness: http://en.cppreference.com/w/cpp/language/string_literal lua.script(R"(